nickormushev/OVRCOAT/GETTING_STARTED.md

-## Getting Started with FC-CLIP
+## Getting Started with OVRCOAT

-This document provides a brief intro of the usage of FC-CLIP.
+This document provides a brief intro of the usage of OVRCOAT.

 Please see [Getting Started with Detectron2](https://github.com/facebookresearch/detectron2/blob/master/GETTING_STARTED.md) for full usage.